manifoldxyz/reserved-ownership-accounts/README.md

 This also allows services to gain the the trust of users by deploying their registries with a reference to a trusted account implementation address.

 Furthermore, account implementations can be designed as upgradeable, so users are not necessarily bound to the implementation specified by the Account Registry Instance used to create their account.

+### Separate `createAccount` and `claimAccount` Operations

+Operations to create and claim Account Instances are intentionally separate.
+This allows services to provide users with valid [ERC-6492](https://eips.ethereum.org/EIPS/eip-6492) signatures before the Account Instance has been deployed or claimed.

 ## Reference Implementation